edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

   constellation create --control-plane-nodes 1 --worker-nodes 1
   ```

-  This will create 2 virtual machines: one worker node, and one control plane node.
+  This will create 2 VMs: one worker node, and one control plane node.

   The Output should look like the following: